Frequently Asked Questions

 What happens to unclaimed artwork after the program?

-All artwork and personal belongings (supplies, etc.) must be taken by final checkout at 10am on the last day of the program.
+All artwork and personal belongings (supplies, etc.) must be taken by final checkout at 10am on the last day of the program or as specified in pre-program emails.
 Unclaimed artwork will only be kept for one week following the program, no exceptions.

 Will students be assigned homework?

 Yes.
-All ST.ART Artist Programs ask that participants work on projects outside of class time.
+All Zip ST.ART and ST.ART Intensive students will be encouraged to work on projects outside of class time.
 ST.ART Intensive students may also be assigned readings.

 Student Life & Housing